 Liquefaction is a phenomenon in which the strength and stiffness of a soil is reduced by earthquake shaking or other events.
 This phenomenon occurs in saturated soils that undergo intense seismic shaking typically associated with an earthquake.
 There are three specific conditions that need to be in place for liquefaction to occur: loose granular soils, shallow groundwater (usually less than 50 feet below ground surface) and intense seismic shaking.
-In February 2005, the California Geologic Survey updated the Seismic Hazard Zones Map for Lancaster (SSHZ).
+In September 23, 2021, the California Geologic Survey updated the Seismic Hazard Zones Map for Lancaster (SSHZ) (https://maps.conservation.ca.gov/cgs/EQZApp/app/).
 Based on these maps, the project site is not located in an area at risk for liquefaction.
-No impacts would occur.

-b.
-The project site is rated as having a moderate risk for soil erosion (USDA SCS Maps) when cultivated or cleared of vegetation.
-The proposed project consists of a 109-lot residential subdivision.
-Construction of the subdivision would result in grading and disturbance of the entire site.
+No impacts would occur b.
+The project site is rated as having a low risk for soil erosion (USDA SCS Maps) when cultivated or cleared of vegetation.
 As such, there remains a potential for water and wind erosion during construction.
 The proposed project would be required, under the provisions of the Lancaster Municipal Code (LMC) Chapter 8.16, to adequately wet or seal the soil to prevent wind erosion.
 Additionally, the following mitigation measure shall be required to control dust/wind erosion.
-With implementation of the mitigation measures, impacts would be less than significant.